• Skip to primary navigation

 Dalongdong Baoan Temple in Taipei

-The construction of this beautiful temple started in 1804 and throughout the years, many extensions were added, resulting in the extensive complex you can visit today.
+The construction of this beautiful temple started in 1804 and throughout the years, many extensions were added, which resulted in the extensive complex you can visit today.

 Between April and June, there are many traditional performance arts taking place, so if you happen to visit during this period it’s even more worthwhile to pay this temple a visit!